mohit-on-github/ShipReservationSystem/README.md

 - [Contact](#contact)

 ## Overview
 The Ship Reservation System is a web application built using Java, Spring Boot, and Maven.
 It allows users to search for ships, view available seats, and book journeys.
-The application features a responsive design and secure booking system.
+The application features a responsive design and a secure booking system.

 ## Features
 - **Search Ships**: Users can search for ships based on source and destination.